 By purchasing a full coverage policy, drivers won’t need to worry that a single accident will send them plummeting toward bankruptcy.

-When deciding which types of car insurance and how much coverage you need, you’ll need to consider:
+When deciding which types of auto insurance and how much car insurance coverage you need, you’ll need to consider:

 - Your state’s minimum requirements